Skip to main content

 ambari-server setup

-Next, provide the requested information at the presented prompt:
+Next, provide the information requested in the prompt:

-1- If SELinux is active, a warning will be displayed.
-Confirm if SELinux can be switched to permissive mode and temporarily disabled.
+1- If SELinux is active, an alert will be displayed.
+Confirm whether SELinux can be changed to permissive mode and temporarily disabled.
 Default (y)

-2- Confirm if you want to use a custom OS user for the Ambari Server daemon.
+2- Confirm whether you want to use a custom OS user for the Ambari Server daemon.
 Default (n)

-3- If the Firewall (iptables) is active, a warning will be displayed.
-Confirm if the ports used by Ambari are accessible.
+3- If the Firewall (iptables) is active, an alert will be displayed.
+Confirm whether the ports used by Ambari are accessible.
 Default (y)

-(a)- If there is a port conflict, an error will be displayed, and the configuration will be aborted.
+(a) - If there is a port conflict, an error will be displayed and the configuration aborted.

 4- Choose the JDK to be used.
-Default (1) Oracle JDK 1.8 + Java Cryptography Extension (JCE) Policy Files 8 (automatically downloaded from the public/tdp/2.0.0/rhel-7-x86_64 directory of the `Tecnisys Package Repository.
+Default (1) Oracle JDK 1.8 + Java Cryptography Extension (JCE) Policy Files 8 (automatically downloaded from the public/tdp/2.0.0/rhel-7-x86_64 directory of the Tecnisys Public Package Repository.

-(a)- If option (1) is chosen, confirm if you accept the usage license.
+(a) - If option (1) is chosen, confirm whether you accept the license agreement.
 Default (y)

-(b)- Choose option (2) to provide the JAVA_HOME path of a different JDK.
+(b) - Choose option (2) to provide the JAVA_HOME path for a different JDK.

-5- Confirm if you want the Ambari Server to download and install additional LZO compression packages.
+5- Confirm whether you want the Ambari Server to download and install additional LZO compression packages.
 Default (n)

-6- Confirm if you want to proceed with the Advanced Database Configuration.
+6- Confirm whether you want to proceed with the Advanced Database Settings.
 Default (n)

-(a)- If no (n), Ambari automatically initializes a PostgreSQL instance (an installation dependency of the Ambari Server), creates its own metadata database, schema, user, metadata tables, etc.
+(a) - If no (n), the Ambari automatically initializes a PostgreSQL instance (Ambari Server installation dependency), creates its own metadata database, schema, user, metadata tables, etc.

-(b)- If yes (y), connection information for the database will be requested, such as the Database Management System (DBMS), hostname, port, and Ambari database name, so that the Ambari Server can connect and automatically create its metadata tables and other structures.
+(b) - If yes (y), database connection information will be requested, such as the Database Management System (DBMS), hostname, port, and Ambari database name, so that the Ambari Server can connect and automatically create its metadata tables and other structures.

 Figure 4 - Ambari Server Configuration